psb1558/Cerne-font/README.md

-The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both CLOR and SVG tables, usable in LibreOffice, Microsoft Word, and the Adobe Creative Suite.
+The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both CLOR and SVG tables, usable in LibreOffice, Microsoft Word, the Adobe Creative Suites, and most other software supporting color fonts.
+The font will also work in apps that do not support color, but the colors will not show.

 The current version is a beta, version 0.001, neither complete nor guaranteed to be stable.
-ETA for an initial release: Late summer 2021.
+ETA for an initial release: late summer 2021.